rmarable/ParallelClusterMaker/README.md

 * Command line designation of dev, test, stage, and prod operating levels.

-* Administrative control over allowed EC2 instance types for the admin and compute node roles.
+* Administrative control over the allowed types of EC2 instance for the admin and compute node roles.

 * Job scheduling with AWS Batch, Grid Engine, Torque, or Slurm.

-* Separate instance types for the master and compute instances.
+* Separate selectable instance types for the master and compute instances.

-* User selection of "optimal" instances with AWS Batch as a scheduler.
+* User selection of "optimal" instances when AWS Batch is selected as a scheduler.
+Additionally, the user is free to select one of the EC2 instances that could potentially hold Junior's attention.

 * Identification of the cluster's owner, email address, and department using an easily extendable tagging framework.